NiveenAlSmadi/reading-notes/README.md

-# Welcome to NIVEEN'S Notes
+# Welcome to Niveen's Notes
 ## Hey ,I'm Niveen
-   22 years old , A Mechatronics Engineer has a passion in Programming .
+   22 years old , A Mechatronics Engineer  Graduated from Hasemaite Universty in this year a GIRL hungry for knowledge yet thirsty for innvation , has a passion in Programming.

 It's a pleasure to me to be in my Web Page , in this page you will find some of notes about what i read **ABOUT GROWTH MINDSET** , so hope you enjoy it.
 [AND DON'T FORGET TO FOLLOW ME IN GitHub](https://github.com/NiveenAlSmadi) so HERE WE GO :